tesslio/cli/README.md

 ## Connect on Discord

 You are welcome to join the [Tessl Discord](https://tessl.co/4eV736y) to connect with other developers using Tessl.

-For help with the beta Tessl Framework, you can join the Discord channel - #tessl-early-access, to quickly reach the team.

 ## Terms and Conditions